Political positions of Nancy Pelosi: Syria, Libya, and Afghanistan

-Turkey
+Turkey and Armenia

 In mid-October 2007, after the House Foreign Affairs Committee passed a resolution to label the 1915 killing of Armenians by Ottoman Turks as genocide, Pelosi pledged to bring the measure to a vote.
 The draft resolution prompted warnings from President Bush and fierce criticism from Turkey, with Turkey's Prime Minister saying that approval of the resolution would endanger U.S.–Turkey relations.
 After House support eroded, the measure's sponsors dropped their call for a vote, and in late October Pelosi agreed to set the matter aside.

 The resolution was passed during Pelosi's second term as Speaker.
 The House voted 405 to 11 in October 2019 to confirm the resolution.

+On September 17, 2022, Pelosi visited Armenia during the second Nagorno-Karabakh conflict, becoming the highest-ranking U.S. government official to visit the country (before U.S. Vice President J.D.
+Vance).
+Her visit was to convey “the strong and ongoing support of the United States” for Armenia, with the intention to frame her visit in support of human rights.
+She also paid a visit to the Tsitsernakaberd Armenian genocide memorial in the country's capital, Yerevan.

+On February 10, 2026, she reaffirmed her recognition of the Armenian genocide in response to J.D.'s Vance's visit to the Tsitsernakaberd genocide memorial in Yerevan, Armenia.

 Ukraine

 On April 30, 2022, Pelosi met with President Volodymyr Zelenskyy in Kyiv, to pledge U.S. support for Ukraine during the Russian invasion.

 Gaza

 After the drone strikes on aid workers from World Central Kitchen in April 2024, Pelosi, Mark Pocan, James P. McGovern, Jan Schakowsky, and 36 other Congressional Democrats urged President Biden in an open letter to reconsider planned arms shipments to the Israeli military.